The Art of the Album Part Three

 Sometimes the importance of the album’s track sequence had musical underpinnings such as how varying tempos would compliment the order of songs or how the key of two consecutive songs could relate.
 The album’s changes in mood and dynamics, it’s texture, was defined by its sequence, and this could sometimes determine whether the album would be a success.

-Pink Floyd felt the sequence of their albums should be protected rather than broken apart and out of sequence as it would no longer even make sense, as often the songs were segued or linked with sound effects.
+Pink Floyd felt the sequence of their albums should be protected rather than broken apart as it would no longer make sense out of sequence as often the songs were segued or linked with sound effects.
 This approach was incongruous in a world of downloading, shuffling and streaming but the band did win a landmark court case against their record label EMI in which the label lost the right to sell single Pink Floyd tracks as downloads.
 The court acknowledged the band’s right to preserve their albums as complete bodies of work.
 However, Pink Floyd did eventually adapt to the shifting musical landscape as a few months later they agreed to allow single downloads of their work.

 The Seventies was the Golden Era of the album, but what happened to our beloved format in the following decade?
 Find out in The Art of the Album Part Four coming soon.